Toronto Rocket: History

 During the COVID-19 pandemic, certain seats on the Toronto Rocket were prohibited from use to encourage social distancing; these seats were marked with large laminated signs stuck with adhesive to the upper velour-covered part of the fixed seats (including the half-seats) and either to the top or the bottom of the automatic folding seats, depending on the individual train.

 Design

-The TR series trains are similar to that of the T-series cars, also built by Bombardier in the same facility, but have several new features that make them more accessible and user-friendly for passengers.
+The TR series trains have a similar interior design to that of the T-series cars, also built by Bombardier in the same facility, but have several new features that make them more accessible and user-friendly for passengers.
 They include: